-11 Lessons My Father Taught Me About Leading Teams
+11 Lessons My Father Taught Me about Leading Teams

 Although there were many lessons I learned growing up and am still being taught today, below are 11 things I learned from my father about business, management, and leading a team.
-Some lessons you will notice have stories behind them, some were observations, and yet others were comments said in passing that led me to develop my own thoughts.
+Some lessons, you will notice, have stories behind them, some were observations, and yet others were comments said in passing that led me to develop my own thoughts.

-If You Ask Someone To Do Something Make Sure You Can Do It, Or At Least Know What It Takes
+If You Ask Someone to Do Something, Make Sure You Can Do It, or at Least Know What It Takes

 Nothing Takes the Place of Persistence and Determination

 Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
-Persistence and determination are omnipotent. – Calvin Coolidge
+Persistence and determination are omnipotent.

 Lead by Example

 When I was younger, my father would go to work on the weekends if the plant was running behind schedule, and I would always ask to tag along.
-He would go in early before everyone would get there for their shift, which started at 6am (which is one of the reasons I am up each morning at 5am, starting my day).
+He would go in early before everyone would get there for their shift, which started at 6 am (which is one of the reasons I am up each morning at 5 am starting my day).

 Your Job is to Build Valuable Employees and Teams

-Don’t be Afraid of Conflict
+Don’t Be Afraid of Conflict

 Causing conflict for the sake of being difficult is a negative action that does not advance a product or process in a positive direction.
 If you plan on causing conflict to bring attention to a concern or how something might be done better, make sure you stay positive and back your conflicting views with data or information that would give insight into why you are suggesting the change.